Last updated: September 15, 2023

 Did you forget to track your business miles?

-No worries, MileageWise’s AI-powered AdWise feature gives you recommendations for your lost miles, based on the locations of your clients.
+No worries, MileageWise’s AI Wizard feature gives you recommendations for your lost miles, based on the locations of your clients.

-The more clients you have added to the software, the more precise recommendation you can get for your forgotten past miles…and if you’re not satisfied with the trip recommendation, you can restart AdWise and you get a new trip recommendation in a couple of minutes.
+The more clients you have added to the software, the more precise recommendation you can get for your forgotten past miles… if you’re not satisfied with the trip recommendation, you can restart AI Wizard and you get a new trip recommendation in a couple of minutes.

 Google Maps Mileage Log

 If you have GPS tracking turned on in your Google account, Google tracks you everywhere you go.
-If you’re in need of your past trips and you forgot to keep a mileage log, MileageWise helps you create an IRS-approved mileage log from those trips.
+If you need your past trips and you forgot to keep a mileage log, MileageWise helps you create an IRS-approved mileage log from those trips.

 MileageWise is here to the rescue if you need a truly IRS-approved mileage log. 🙂